tehrsam/Fun-Story/Chapter1.md

 Chapter 1: Magical Macalester Maggie
 Once upon a time there was a Macalester student named Maggie.
 She was extremely bored and never had any interesting adventures outside of the Mac bubble.
-One day, her Comp 225 professor told the class that they were going on a field trip The bus was supposed to leave from Grand Ave at 6:00 A.M. on Tue.
+One day, her Comp 225 professor told the class that they were going on a field trip, something about a cat wanting pop.
+The bus was supposed to leave from Grand Ave at 6:00 A.M. on Tue.
 On Tuesday, Maggie woke up well rested, but she looked at her clock and it said 6:05!
 Maggie sprinted over the Grand Ave and saw the school Bus!
 "Yay!" yelled Maggie